 If you don’t get the joke, then keep reading.
 You will soon.
 Along the way, you’ll also learn about the difference between Qi Gong and Tai Chi.
 As a bonus, you may also develop a taste for chai tea.

 If you’re confused about the difference between Tai Chi and Qi Gong, don’t fret.
 You’re not alone.
-Even among Tai Chi teachers (bad ones, at least) there is a ton of confusion and misunderstanding.
-So grab a cup of Chai Tea, relax, and read on.
-You’re bound to learn a few things.
+Even among Tai Chi teachers (mediocre ones, at least), there is a ton of confusion and misunderstanding.
+So grab a cup of chai tea, relax, and read on.
+You’re sure to learn a few things.

 Let’s start with some working definitions so that we have a good springboard to jump from:

 - QI GONG is the ancient Chinese art of energy cultivation.
 It is especially beneficial for boosting health, vitality, internal power, and mental clarity.

 - TAI CHI is a form of Chinese Kung Fu.
 It is a martial art that emphasizes softness, internal energy development, and spiritual cultivation.
 It also happens to be good for the health.